k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

       The pattern is `key-path.key`.
 For example: <studio>${secretmanager:k2view/mysql.user} and ${secretmanager:k2view/mysql.password}</studio><web>k2view/mysql.user and k2view/mysql.password</web>

-   * HashiCorp has 2 versions, where their key-path are different but this does not affect the key and their path, as you set for the interface properties.
-To read more about versions see [here](https://developer.hashicorp.com/vault/docs/secrets/kv).
+   * HashiCorp has two versions, and in each version, the key paths are different.
+However, this difference in paths doesn’t affect how the keys work or how you configure them in the interface properties.
+For more information about the versions, read [here](https://developer.hashicorp.com/vault/docs/secrets/kv).